instructor-ai/instructor/docs/blog/posts/introducing-structured-outputs.md

     """
 ```

-When validation fails, we lose the original completion, making it challenging to implement retry logic or provide specific prompts for correction.
-This limitation hinders our ability to offer detailed feedback to the model, ultimately impacting our capacity to improve its performance over time.
+We can see that we lose the original completion when validation fails.
+This leaves developers without the means to implement retry logic so that the LLM can provide a targetted correction and regenerate its response.

+Without robust validation, applications risk producing inconsistent outputs and losing valuable context for error correction.
+This leads to degraded user experience and missed opportunities for targeted improvements in LLM responses.

-### Streaming
+### Streaming Challenges

-Streaming with Structured Outputs is supported but a challenging endeavour.
-There's no built-in partial validation and you need to manually parse the generated response while simultaneously having to now use a context manager to access the generated values.
+Streaming with Structured Outputs is complex.
+It requires manual parsing, lacks partial validation, and needs a context manager to be used with.
+Effective implementation with the `beta.chat.completions.stream` method demands significant effort.

-In short, making it work well in practice requires a good amount of effort with their current `beta.chat.completions.stream` implementation.
+Let's see an example below.

 ```python
 import openai